Margaret Harvin Wilson Award

 Study Abroad Opportunities

-Creative Writing, Literature, and Rhetoric offer senior capstones based on study abroad experiences.
+Creative Writing and Literature offer senior capstones based on study abroad experiences.
 For example, the undergraduate Creative Writing Program has a significant history of coordinating with students to do independent study projects in travel writing and cultural exploration and the Literature Program works with students to study the literatures of the countries while they’re away for their study abroad projects.

 Department faculty teach courses abroad.
 Dr. Callender co-directs the European Council Summer Study-Abroad Program in Berlin and has taught the lower-division core course World Literature and the upper-division literature course From the Roaring 20s to Reunification: Berlin through the Ages in Berlin.
 Dr. Flaherty has taught the lower-division core course GC2Y 2000 Underworlds and Afterlives in Italy, Paris, and Madrid; Dr. Flaherty has also taught upper-level literature classes abroad: Imagining Italy for Italy, Picturing Paris for Paris, and Shakespeare and Cervantes for Madrid.
 Dr. Mary Magoulick has taught the lower-division core course World Literature and the upper-division literature course Irish Folklore in Waterford, Ireland.